Gender and Economic Justice (GEJ)

 Advocacy for engendered fiscal policies and budgeting processes

-FOWODE unswervingly engages around budgeting processes from the lowest level to national level to foster gender equality/equity.
+FOWODE engages unswervingly engages around budgeting processes from the lowest level to national level, leveraging information from beneficiary communities, research and consultations to provide critique and alternative funding and policy proposal to foster gender equality/equity.

 Riding on the momentum of our track record in Gender Responsive Budgeting, we have deepened our work to cover new areas of fiscal and macro- economic policy, including Tax Justice, Climate Justice and Public Procurement.